yugabyte/yugabyte-db/docs/content/latest/api/cassandra/type_blob.md

 ## Semantics

 - Columns of type `BLOB` can be part of the `PRIMARY KEY`.
-- Implicitly, `BLOB` datayype is neither convertible nor comparable with other datatypes.
+- Implicitly, `BLOB` datatype is neither convertible nor comparable with other datatypes.
 - Two series of builtin-functions `BlobAs<Type>` and `<Type>AsBlob` are provided for conversion between `BLOB` and other datatypes.
 - `BLOB` size is virtually unlimited.